-Over the past 10 years I have dabbled with design and development as a hobby.
-Some of this dabbling has led to experience gained, some led to business opportunities, some led to the acquiring of new skills or the levelling up of old skills, and some led the the design and development of some fun little mobile games.
+Over the past 10 years I have dabbled with game design and development as a hobby.
+Some of this dabbling has led to experience gained, some led to business opportunities, some led to the acquiring of new skills or the levelling up of old skills, and some led to the design and development of some fun arcade mobile games.

-Be it the creation of game design documents, level design, tweaking of difficulties, coding user interfaces, creating game assets or making meaningful changes based on analytical user data, I have been through the hills and valleys of designing and releasing indie games on the the Appstores.
+Be it the creation of game design documents, level design, tweaking of difficulties, coding user interfaces, creating game assets or making meaningful changes based on analytical user data, I have been through the hills and valleys of designing and releasing indie games on the App store’s.

 Below I will showcase some of the games I have worked on over the past decade, but it is worth noting that these ‘titles’ were released prior to 2015.
-Post 2015 was where I focused on the intricacies of Product, UX and UI design and have not returned to the realm of game design.
+Post 2015 was where I focused on the intricacies of Product, UX and UI design and have not had the opportunity to return to the realm of game design though it remains my passion.

 Mayday